Frostbiter: Wrath of the Wendigo: Details

 The film owes a large debt to Sam Raimi's Evil Dead films with its mix of horror and comedy, in fact featuring a torn Evil Dead II poster in much the same way The Evil Dead features a torn The Hills Have Eyes poster.
 The film also gives "special thanks" to Bruce Campbell, the star of the Evil Dead films.
 This connection was reinforced in Japan, where the movie was released on video under the misleading title Shiryōnoharawata Sai Tsui Shō.
 Since the Japanese title of Evil Dead is Shiryōnoharawata, the distributors obviously tried to cash in on the success of Raimi's trilogy.
 Also, the Japanese videocassette box puts the emphasis on a creature with a skull's head, reminiscent of the original Evil Dead II poster.

 At one part of the film, footage from Frank Capra's It's a Wonderful Life, with some scenes in the film claiming to take place in Bedford Falls, much like the Christmas classic.

-The movie was filmed primarily in southeast Michigan, in particular on a hunting cabin set built inside an old schoolhouse in Tecumseh.
+The film was filmed primarily in southeast Michigan, in particular on a hunting cabin set built inside an old schoolhouse in Tecumseh.

+Production

+Tom Chaney at the age of 25 wrote, directed and produced the film under the title of Wendigo investing $17,500 of his own money in the production.
+Due to the limited budget, Chaney placed undeveloped film in his home freezer until Kodak volunteered to develop it on a “pay as you go” plan.
+Filming took place in various areas around Michigan such as Dearborn, Dexter, Livonia, Tecumseh, and Houghton Lake with Chaney using a neighbor's backyard to dig the Wendigo's Hell hole.
+Gary Jones who'd provided the effects work for Moontrap worked on the film's special effects.

+Reception

+The film was noted for its special effects.